Removing the Mayor of the City of New York

 It is possible, likely even, that the allegations against people in the Adams Administration are endangering the citizens of NYC.
 Some of the claims include violations of fire codes, building codes, and licensed premise laws.
 These violations can be dangerous or even deadly.
 New York City learned that lesson many times, most famously in the Happy Land Social Club in fire 1990 where 87 people were killed.

-The Happy Land Fire
+The Happy Land fire

 If the Adams Administration, and possibly the Mayor himself, are endangering the lives of New Yorkers it is time for us to know.
 The Department of Justice needs to either bring their case or give Hochul the information necessary to initiate a removal.
 Let the DOJ decide who gets prosecuted, let the Governor decide what is best and safest for the citizens of her state.